 by Bobbie Christmas

 I devoted an entire chapter to my Bill of Writes for writers in my seven-award-winning book on creative writing titled Write In Style: How to Use Your Computer to Improve Your Writing.
 Special to SPAWN, I have agreed to list and explain each item in my Bill of Writes through a series of articles.
-Below is number three in my Bill of Writes.
+Below is number four in my Bill of Writes.
 Watch for the remaining items in future newsletters.

 Hi!
 I’m Karen MacInerney, and I’m the author of several mystery series, including the Agatha-nominated Gray Whale Inn mysteries and the Dewberry Farm mysteries.
 I’ve been writing for many years.
 I love creating a cozy, warm world for my readers to escape to when everyday life just seems too glum for words.